reactjs/rfcs/text/0000-use-mutable-source.md

 // This method can subscribe to root level change events,
 // or more snapshot-specific events.
-// In this case, since Example is only reading the "friends" value,
-// we only have to subscribe to a change in that value
-// (e.g. a "friends" event)
 //
 // Because this method doesn't require access to props,
 // it can be declared in module scope to be shared between components.